Customers & Vendors - Overview

 |Website||If the contact has any website, you can mention the URL here.|

-- In the Tax & Payment Details section below, you can enter customer currency and payment terms.
-This section also includes provisions to enter the tax details of your contact.
-If needed, you can also provide your contact’s official social media handle links here.
+- In the Other Details section below, you can enter customer currency and payment terms.
+This section also includes provisions to enter the tax details of your customer.
+If needed, you can also provide your customer’s official social media handle links here.

 |GST Treatment||If your contact is GST registered, then it is mandatory to enter the GSTIN of that contact.|